SNOW REMOVAL BYLAW | SNOW REMOVAL POLICY

 With the exception of certain designated alleys (see Appendix B Map below) which are generally lanes and alleys behind apartment / condominium complexes that do not have street access, and alleys/lanes that need to be cleared at the city’s own facilities, back-alley Plowing is generally not performed at any time during the winter months.

-Other than in the downtown core which will be under contract for the 2023-2024 season, alleys may be Plowed where conditions are deemed warranted at the direction of the Public Works Manager, but there is no guarantee for this work.
+Other than in the downtown core, alleys may be Plowed where conditions are deemed warranted at the direction of the Public Works Manager, but there is no guarantee for this work.
 Alleys are generally Plowed after Snow Removal on roads, or at the same time as the neighbouring roads are being Plowed at the direction of public works.
 Snow Removal requests for Back Alleys/Lanes must be requested using the standard Service Request system through City Hall, with the requestor providing justification of where and why the Snow Removal action is needed.
 The Public Works Manager will deem whether the work is warranted or possible.

 CLICK THE MAP BELOW TO ENLARGE